 Bugera’s baby tube amp delivers excellent performance in a compact package.
 It’s extremely well equipped for the price, and even features an attenuator, meaning you can dial down the power, and dial up the fun without blowing out your windows.

 With a dry signal, we set the gain to low, the tone to noon, and the reverb to zero.
-We then worked the volume knob from zero all the way to 10, finding that we had tons of clean headroom.
+We then worked the volume knob from zero all the way to 10, finding we had tons of clean headroom.
 Adding some gain changed the story, and quickly turned this cute vintage looking amp into a snarling beast.

 Switching the attenuator down to 1 watt increased the fun even further.
 We even managed to get some metal tones without the aid of the pedal board, all at reasonable household volume.